Breast cancer screening and prevention

 The BreastScreen Queensland Register will:

-- send you a reminder letter when you are next due for a breastscreen
+- send you a reminder when you are next due for a breast screen

-- send you and your doctor (if nominated) results from your breastscreen
+- send you and your doctor (if nominated) results from your breast screen or assessment

-- send you an appointment confirmation letter and SMS prior to your appointment
+- send you a confirmation letter and text message prior to your appointment

 - store your personal information such as name, address, family history and information from your breastscreen and/or further assessment examinations (radiology, pathology, clinical tests, examinations)